|Koka, Shiga (甲賀市; Kōka-shi)|

 - If you are traveling from northern Shiga or coming from Tokyo and want to visit Shigaraki or Koka Ninja Village, it is faster to take the Biwako Line to Kusatsu Station and transfer to the Kusatsu Line rather than riding the Ohmi Railways.
 If you want to visit Minakuchi, you could take the Ohmi Railways from Maibara Station.

-- On Sat., Sun., and national holidays (except Dec.
-31-Jan.
-3), the Ohmi Railways "SS free kippu" ticket is available for only 550 yen and you can use it to ride the Ohmi Railways all day.
+- On Sat., Sun., and national holidays, the Ohmi Railways "1 Day Smile ticket" is available for only 880 yen and you can use it to ride the Ohmi Railways all day.
 A good deal if you plan to ride the Ohmi Railways train at least twice.

 |Shigaraki's official mascot|

 The JR Kusatsu Line and Ohmi Railways are the main ways to reach Koka.
 Catch the Kusatsu Line at JR Kusatsu Station on the JR Tokaido Main Line (or Biwako Line).
-Or board the Ohmi Railways at Maibara, Hikone, or Yokaichi Stations.
+Or board the Ohmi Railways at Maibara Station, Hikone Station, or Yokaichi Station.
 A third railway, Shigaraki Kogen Railway, provides access to Shigaraki from Kibukawa Station.
 (Note: The Shigaraki Kogen Railway has been out of service since Sept.
 2013 when a strong typhoon damaged a rail bridge and other railway locations.)

 Train Lines & Stations

 - JR Kusatsu Line: Kibukawa Station, Konan Station, Terasho Station, Koka Station, Aburahi Station

 - Ohmi Railways Main Line (Honsen): Minakuchi Matsuo Station, Minakuchi Station, Minakuchi Ishibashi Station, Minakuchi Jonan Station, Kibukawa Station